 Ducks need fresh drinking water that is deep enough to cover their bills so they can clear their nostrils and eat.
 Clean water daily will keep your duck healthier.

-Cayuga ducks thrive when they can free-range and love to forage for bugs without being destructive to your yard.
-This also adds to their well balanced diet.
+Cayuga ducks thrive when they can free-range and love to forage for bugs without destroying your yard.
+This also adds to their well-balanced diet.

-Cayuga's need a wind break and a warm bedding in the winter but are very hardy and can withstand the cold weather.
+Cayuga's need a windbreak and warm bedding in the winter but are very hardy and can withstand the cold weather.

 With proper care, Cayuga hens will lay 100-150 eggs per year.
-She will starting laying eggs around 5 months old and they will be very black but will lighten up over time.
+She will start laying eggs around five months old, and they will be very black but will lighten up over time.

-Cayuga males and females have the same coloring but they can be identified by their quack; males make a raspy bark and females quack.
-The male Cayuga will develop his curly tail feather around 10 weeks.
+Cayuga males and females have the same coloring, but their quack can identify them; males make a raspy bark, and females quack.
+The male Cayuga will develop his curly tail feather around ten weeks.
 They also flourish in pairs as opposed to being a single duck.

 Cayuga ducks do not fly but can get about 6" off the ground.
-They can't get away from predators, so you need to provide protection for them.
+They can't get away from predators, so you need to protect them.

-With their intelligence, quiet temperament and docile, friendly behavior, they are easily tamed especially if raised from a duckling.
+They tame easily with their intelligence, quiet temperament, and docile, friendly behavior, significantly if raised from a duckling.
 Cayuga ducklings can bond with you and are generally good with kids.

-Our Cayuga ducks joined our family several years ago when my daughter started researching show quality, friendly ducks.
-Our Cayuga ducks travel with us and are exhibited in poultry shows across the Midwest.
+Our Cayuga ducks joined our family several years ago when my daughter researched show quality, friendly ducks.
+Our Cayuga ducks travel with us, and we exhibit them in poultry shows across the Midwest.
 We have won Champion Medium weight duck numerous times and have claimed a few Overall Champions as well.
 Our ducks don't mind the travel but always enjoy being home, just like we do too.
-Along the way, we have met many Cayuga duck owners, had plenty of insightful conversations and are still acquiring and educating flock owners about our beloved Cayuga's!
+Along the way, we have met many Cayuga duck owners, had plenty of insightful conversations, and are still acquiring and educating flock owners about our beloved Cayuga's!